NOGEPA 1.1A / 2.8A HLO / Leader CombiBookLast booked 1 hours ago

 During the 1.1A HLO the course participant is taught the practical aspects as well as theoretical aspects of executing every activity that come along with helicopter operations on an offshore installation under normal circumstances and emergency situations.

-During the 2.8A Leader Fire-Fighting the course participant will practice offshore calamities and actions that need to be taken by firefighting and rescue teams, in case of an emergency situation on an offshore installation.
+While during the 2.8A Leader Fire-Fighting the course participant will practice offshore calamities and actions that need to be taken by firefighting and rescue teams, in case of an emergency situation on an offshore installation.

 - Timetable:4 day(s)